- The Desire to Play Guitar is the Only Motivation Needed to Learn

 By performing this exercise of playing the same chord in different ways, you will improve in speed and in finger agility.

-5. Practice for a minimum of 30 minutes a day if possible, 4 or 5 days a week.
+5. Practice for a minimum of thirty minutes a day if possible, 4 or 5 days a week.

-In order to progress and continue, your brain needs to be fed the guitar day in and day out, it must create automations.
+In order to progress and continue, your brain needs to be fed the guitar day in and day out.

 This will develop your ear, your concentration, and you will improve the technique and coordination of your left hand in relation to your right hand, as well as the muscle memory of your left hand in relation to the guitar.